live-image-tracking-tools/geff/docs/specification.md

 - `values` arrays can be any zarr supported dtype, and can be N-dimensional.
 The first dimension of the `values` array must have the same length as the node `ids` array, such that each row of the property `values` array stores the property for the node at that index in the ids array.
 - The `missing` array is an optional, a one dimensional boolean array to support properties that are not present on all nodes.
 A `1` at an index in the `missing` array indicates that the `value` of that property for the node at that index is None, and the value in the `values` array at that index should be ignored.
 If the `missing` array is not present, that means that all nodes have values for the property.

--  Position and time are special properties.
-When used, an `axes` must be specified in the `geff` metadata, which is a list of dictionaries.
-Each dictionary represents one property, and requires `name`, and optionally `type`, `unit`, `min`, and `max` (see example below), following the [some-zarr](https://ngff.openmicroscopy.org/0.5/index.html#axes-md) specifications.

-!!! note:
+-  Geff provides special support for spatio-temporal properties, although they are not required.
+When `axes` are be specified in the `geff` metadata, each axis name identifies a spatio-temporal property.
+Spatio-temporal properties are not allowed to have missing arrays.
+Otherwise, they are identical to other properties from a storage specification perspective.

-When writing a graph with missing properties to the geff format, you must fill in a dummy value in the `values` array for the nodes that are missing the property, in order to keep the indices aligned with the node ids. **[TEUN: IS THIS STILL TRUE???]**
+Note: When writing a graph with missing properties to the geff format, you must fill in a dummy value in the `values` array for the nodes that are missing the property, in order to keep the indices aligned with the node ids.

 ## The `edges` group
 Similar to the `nodes` group, the `edges` group will contain an `ids` array and an optional `props` group.
-If there are no edges in the graph, the edge group and `ids` array have to be present, but can be empty.

 ### The `ids` array
 The `edges\ids` array is a 2D array with the same dtype as the `nodes\ids` array.
-It has shape `(2, E)`, where `E` is the number of edges in the graph.
-All elements in the `edges\ids` array must also be present in the `nodes\ids` array.
+It has shape `(E, 2)`, where `E` is the number of edges in the graph.
+If there are no edges in the graph, the edge group and `ids` array must be present with shape `(0, 2)`.
+All elements in the `edges\ids` array must also be present in the `nodes\ids` array, and the data types of the two id arrays must match.
 Each row represents an edge between two nodes.
 For directed graphs, the first column is the source nodes and the second column holds the target nodes.
 For undirected graphs, the order is arbitrary.
 Edges should be unique (no multiple edges between the same two nodes) and edges from a node to itself are not supported.